 It was just the kind of place where you’d expect to discover unusual things – like sound therapy.

 In my trekking clothes and hiking boots, I felt self-conscious – too martial for the pacifist scene.
 But I was determined to go through with the ‘sound massage’.
 The singing bowl master I met in the Pokhara music shop had offered to give me one.
 I was curious, and since a sound therapy session was only 1500 Nepalese rupees (about $15), it was an experience easily within reach.

 The Singing Bowls of Nepal

 I was intrigued by the singing bowls the moment I saw them played in the music bowl master’s shop.
-Yes, saw.
+Yes, saw, not heard.

 The metallic bowls come in a range of sizes, but are made to sing the same way.
 I watched as the Nepali master, Arjun Chainpure, ran a wooden pestle around the rim of the bowl, continuously.
 And then – somehow – a hum rises from the bowl.

 As the master kept going, the vibration amplified to a loud crescendo, filling the air with a rich, clear tone.
 But what fascinated me, was that he seemed to barely touch the bowl at all.